Emmetion/sheets-to-json/README.md

 Change the directory that the URL is pointing to.
 It should look something like `https://cdn.jsdelivr.net/gh/Emmetion/googlesheets-to-json/output-example.json`

+output-example.json is a placeholder for the file name you gave your events JSON file.

 And your done!
 You've successfully loaded your new events into a Timeline!